Discretization of continuous-time arbitrage strategies in financial markets with fractional Brownian motion: Simulation study

 In line with Proposition \ref{prop_Salopek}, we see that the investor is always long (short) in the asset with the higher (lower) price.
 Because the continuous-time value \eqref{eq:TermValueSalopek} tells us that $V_t^{\stratc}= M_\beta(S_t)- M_\alpha(S_t)\ge 0$, the properties of the $a$-order power mean $M_a(.)$ imply that the portfolio value of the Salopek strategy is all the greater the more the prices of the two assets deviate from each other.
 If they coincide, we have $M_\beta(S_t)= M_\alpha(S_t)$ and consequently a $V_t^{\stratc}$ of zero.
 These features are comparable to the Shiryaev strategy.

 At first glance, it appears that there are also strong rebalancing cost similarities between the Shiryaev and Salopek strategies.
 For the Shiryaev strategy, we have shown that the rebalancing costs $D_{t_n}^{\Phi}$ are strictly positive for $n=1,\ldots,N-1$ (see Proposition \ref{Shiryaev_rebalancing}).
-Figure \ref{Fig:Salopek1} suggests the same property for the Salopek strategy.
-However, this does not hold in general.
+Figure \ref{Fig:Salopek1} suggests the same property for the Salopek strategy.\footnote{{\neu Both strategies have in common that their rebalancing costs tend to be highest when asset prices experience sharp changes and price paths cross.}} However, this does not hold in general.
 It can be verified via experiments with different choices of $(\alpha,\beta)$ that $D_{t_n}^{\Phi}$ may be negative for some $n$ (see, for example, Figure \ref{Fig:SalopekPositiveDifferences} of the appendix).
 Thus, in contrast to the Shiryaev strategy, the portfolio value $V_{t_n}^{\stratd}$ of the discretized Salopek strategy can exceed the portfolio value $V_{t_n}^{\stratc}$ of its continuous-time counterpart.